 Naturally gluten free, Southern spoon bread is a delicious cross between bread pudding and a soufflé.

-When you think of truly American dishes, what comes to mind?
-Maybe you think of apple pie or a turkey dinner or a juicy cheeseburger.
 In light of President’s Day, I wanted to revisit another truly American dish, a dish that was a favorite food of many of the founding fathers: spoon bread.

 I first encountered spoon bread at the Farnsworth House Inn in Gettysburg, Pennsylvania while on a family vacation.
 Interestingly, the Farnsworth House provided shelter for Confederate sharpshooters during the battle.